 - Offer to accommodate their renters, if that remains a sticking point.

 Some people simply abhor the idea of selling to someone who is going to modify or use their home differently than they did.
 In some cases, they would even pass on increased selling price to do so.

-I once saw a soon-to-be-married bachelor sell his bachelor pad for a lower sales price, specifically because the buyer was another bachelor who reminded him of his former self.
+I once saw a soon-to-be-married bachelor sell his bachelor pad for a lower sales price, specifically because the buyer was another bachelor who reminded him of his former self, and had expressed interest in continuing the party tradition of the house.
 Families do this all the time as well, preferring to sell to other families.